 1. The main disruption is yet to come

-The Supply Chain will change drastically so companies must prepare to implement a plan to minimize disruption in the future.
+The Supply Chain will change dramatically, so companies will need to should be prepared to implement a plan to minimize disruption in the future.
 As a result of the Global Pandemic, we have seen how some basic supplies are in over-demand, especially those related to PPE and medical supplies.

-Most of the disruption will happen in more complex Supply Chains that involve multiple steps that leverage sub-components from other geographies.
-Disruptions of manufacturing that depend on Chinese components are until now beginning to feel their shortage and the worst is yet to come.
-The most critical part of Supply Chains that is dependent on several geographies and multiple steps to complement the Chain, is expected to arrive in 2 or 5 months from this moment.
+Most of the disruption will happen in the most complex Supply Chains. involving multiple steps that leverage sub-components from other geographies.
+Manufacturing disruptions that rely on Chinese components are so far starting to feel their shortages and the worst is yet to come.
+The most critical part of Supply Chains that is dependent on multiple geographies and multiple steps to complement the Chain is expected to arrive in 2 to 5 months from now.

-2. Reliable Supply is the New Price to be approved
+Reliable Supply is the New Price to be approved.

-Both Buyers and Suppliers need to accelerate their Supply processes considerably once the Pandemic begins to recede and a “New Normal” begins to take shape, which will be reflected in the first instance in commercial discussions.
-Supply decisions will gradually be based on the selection of those suppliers that contain the highest level of redundancy in their supply chains.
+Both Buyers and Suppliers, need to speed up their procurement processes considerably once the Pandemic begins to recede and a "New Normal" begins to take shape, which will be reflected first and foremost in trade discussions.
+Sourcing decisions will gradually be based on the selection of those suppliers with the highest level of redundancy in their supply chains.

-Companies will be willing to pay higher prices to add resilience to their Supply Chains, so decisions based solely on price will be secondary for many elements considered critical and considered strategic within the Kraljic matrix.
-There will undoubtedly be a re-evaluation in the distribution of products within buyer-supplier relationships worldwide.
+Companies will be willing to pay higher values to add resilience in their Supply Chains, Therefore, decisions based on price alone will be secondary for many critical elements considered as strategic within the Kraljic matrix.
+There will undoubtedly be a re-evaluation of product distribution within global buyer-supplier relationships.

-Large and medium-sized companies will now have to more deeply review their understanding of the impact of the crisis in real time.
-More Machine Learning and Artificial Intelligence will inexorably come , applied to Procurement to reduce risks.
-For a long time, China was the destination selected by many companies due to its economies of scale in manufacturing , historical competitive advantages in cost and state development policies.
-However, recent decades have seen trends toward diversification, which adds redundancy to suppliers located outside of China.
+Large and medium-sized companies will now have to take a deeper look at their understanding of the impact of the crisis in real time.
+More will inexorably come Machine Learning and Artificial Intelligence, applied to the Procurement to reduce risks.
+China has long been the destination of choice for many companies due to its economies of scale in manufacturing.China's economic growth, historical competitive advantages in cost and state development policies.
+However, recent decades have witnessed trends towards diversification, which adds redundancy to suppliers located outside China.

-In the last 3 years this trend has accelerated due to growing concerns about intellectual property, tariff instability, reduced cycle times for some products and natural disasters.
-COVID-19 will impact the Supply Chain, rapidly accelerating this trend towards the diversification of new suppliers .
-The concentration of Supply exclusively from China will not be acceptable from a risk point of view for large Corporations, while the financial impact is important in the global market.
+In the last 3 years this trend has accelerated due to growing concerns about intellectual property, tariff instability, shortened product cycles and natural disasters.
+COVID-19 will impact the Supply Chain by rapidly accelerating this trend towards diversification of new suppliers..
+The concentration of sourcing exclusively from China will not be acceptable from a risk point of view for large corporations, as the financial impact is significant in the global market.

 Priority 1: Supply Chain Certainty under adverse conditions.